bediger4000/addition_puzzle/README.md

 with a single-pass solution when prompted and assured it's possible.
 A one-pass solution doesn't require some Robert Tarjan-level obscure algorithm.
-It only requires realizing that if the algorithm sums the current number with every number (kept in a hashtable) it's encountered, it will find the desired sum (if it exists).
+It only requires realizing that you can subtract the current number from the desired number, yielding the only number that will sum to the desired number.
+The algorithm can check to see if that number has appeared so far by keeping all numbers seen so far in a map/dict/hashtable.
 A single pass will encounter every number in the list.

 A more advanced programmer can demonstrate understanding of "single pass",